jekyll/jekyll/_docs/assets.md

 Jekyll allows you to customize your Sass conversion in certain ways.

+Place all your partials in your `sass_dir`, which defaults to `<source>/_sass`.
+Place your main SCSS or Sass files in the place you want them to be in the output file, such as `<source>/css`.
+For an example, take a look at [this example site using Sass support in Jekyll][example-sass].

 If you are using Sass `@import` statements, you'll need to ensure that your `sass_dir` is set to the base directory that contains your Sass files.
 You can do that thusly: